Port to GStreamer 1.x

 So pad negotiation is somehow messed up but I didn't look into this because of the issue with

-#19 Updated by C. Leichsenring over 6 years ago
+#19 Updated by C. Leichsenring almost 7 years ago

 The problem wasn't that the functions don't get called but that the debug output doesn't output.
 That's what the